720kb/ndm/README.md

 **Yarn?**

-Yarn is a great tool: we will be looking forward to see what happens, said that, if you have any idea or suggestion: you're welcome!
+Yarn is a great tool: we are looking forward to see what happens, also because yarn is on first releases.
+Said that: if you have any idea or suggestion: you're welcome to share them!

 **Support?**